Micah-Shallom/Deploying_an_Instagram_Like_Application_using_AWS_CloudFormation/README.md

 ![proof](./img/19.proof_of_connection.jpg)

 ## AWS CloudWatch For Resource Monitoring
-A cloudwatch resource was created to help monitor the performances of resources present in our network
+A cloudwatch resource was created to help monitor the performances of resources present on our network
 ![cloud_watch](./img/20.cloudwatch_config.jpg)